Sonoma Valley

 - There are several private and charter options in Sonoma Valley, such as Sonoma Charter School and Presentation School.
 There’s also Summerfield Waldorf in nearby Santa Rosa.

-Things to do in Sonoma Valley
+Things to Do in Sonoma Valley

 For a small valley, there’s a lot packed into these 17 miles: wine tasting, hiking trails, farmers markets, art walks, live music, and meals that make you want to linger a little longer.
 The Sonoma Valley lifestyle is easy to love and hard to outgrow.